-- (a) When an employee is in a position that is reclassified to a lower classification level, the employee's salary will not be reduced. - (b) Any employee whose position classification is changed to one with a lower maximum salary through no fault of his/her own, shall receive fifty percent (50%) of the negotiated salary increase applicable to the employee's new classification.
-Such employee shall receive the full negotiated salary increase when the maximum salary of his/her classification equals or exceeds the salary which he/she is receiving.
+- (a) When an employee is in a position that is reclassified to a lower classification level, the employee's salary will not be reduced. - (b) Any employee whose position classification is changed to one with a lower maximum salary through no fault of their own, shall receive fifty percent (50%) of the negotiated salary increase applicable to the employee's new classification.
+Such employee shall receive the full negotiated salary increase when the maximum salary of their classification equals or exceeds the salary which they are receiving.